jaimetur/PhotoMigrator/README.md

 ./CloudPhotoMigrator.run --AUTOMATED-MIGRATION synology-photos immich-photos
 ```

-Withh this example, the script will do a FULLY-AUTOMATED job which has two
+Withh this example, the script will do a FULLY-AUTOMATED job which has two steps:

     - First, the script will process connect to your Synology Photos account (if you have configured properly the CONFIG.ini file) and
       download all the assets found in your account (separating those associated to som Album(s), of those without any Album associated).

     - Second, the script will connect to your Immich Photos account (if you have configured properly the CONFIG.ini file) and
       upload all the assets processed in previous step, creating a new Album per each Album found in your Synology Photos and associating
       all the assets included in each Album in the same way that you had on your Synology Photos account.